-When an order downloads from Amazon the customer details are provided with it so that a record can be created for them.
-Amazon provides a limited amount of information on the customer, so that the order can be processed successfully, but so that their customers retain some data protection.
+When an order downloads from Amazon, some customer details are provided so that a record can be created for them.
+Amazon only provides a limited amount of information:

-- Amazon generated email (unique per user marketplace)
+- Buyer's email address (generated by Amazon, unique per user marketplace)

 - Telephone number